Diplomatic Academy of Vietnam

-The Diplomatic Academy of Vietnam (also referred to as DAV, Học viện Ngoại giao Việt Nam), is a public research university located in Hanoi, Vietnam and an administrative unit under management of Ministry of Foreign Affairs of Vietnam.
-Founded in 1959, formerly known as "University of Foreign Affairs" or "Institute for International Relations", the Diplomatic Academy of Vietnam is known as a prestigious institution providing in-depth training, strategic research and forecasts on a wide range of pressing regional and global issues to the country's government.
-It is regarded as an elite training ground for future diplomats, leaders, civil servants, journalists and business executives in Vietnam.
+The Diplomatic Academy of Vietnam (also referred to as DAV, Học viện Ngoại giao Việt Nam), is a public research university located in Hanoi, Vietnam, and an administrative unit under management of Ministry of Foreign Affairs of Vietnam.
+Founded in 1959, formerly known as "University of Foreign Affairs" or "Institute for International Relations", the Diplomatic Academy of Vietnam is known as an institution providing training, research and forecasts on a wide range of regional and global issues to the country's government.
+It is regarded as an training ground for future diplomats, leaders, civil servants, journalists and business executives in Vietnam.

-The academy carries out strategic research and forecasts on world affairs, international relations, political and economic affairs, security, national defence, law, culture and foreign policies of different nations and regions.
+The academy carries out research and forecasts on world affairs, international relations, political and economic affairs, security, national defence, law, culture and foreign policies of different nations and regions.
 It serves as think tank for foreign policy, history and international relations theory.
 In the 2017 Global Go To Think Tank Index Report, the Diplomatic Academy of Vietnam ranked 40th amongst top 100 think tanks in the Southeast Asia and Pacific region.

 History

 The Diplomatic Academy of Vietnam was founded as the Faculty of International Relations of the University of Economics and Finance in 1959.

 It was known as "School of Foreign Affairs and Foreign Trade" in 1964, "University of Foreign Affairs" in 1965, "Institute for International Relations – Ministry of Foreign Affairs" in 1987, "Institute for International Relations" in 1992, and finally received its current name of Diplomatic Academy of Vietnam in accordance with Decision 82/2008/QD-TTg in 2008.

-The Academy also established the "Institute for Foreign Policy and Strategic Studies" in 2008 and the "Institute of East Sea" in 2012 as its strategic research affiliates.
+The academy also established the "Institute for Foreign Policy and Strategic Studies" in 2008 and the "Institute of East Sea" in 2012 as its strategic research affiliates.

 Academics

 Divisions

-The academy offers training at undergraduate and postgraduate levels in 5 divisions:
+The academy offers training at undergraduate and postgraduate levels in 8 divisions: